GiantSweetroll/RipperDoc/README.md

 3. In the terminal, type `docker compose up` and hit enter.
 This should start all of the necessary containers.
 The backend container service will be available at port `5000` while the serving container service will be available at port `8501`

 ### Using Docker run command
-1. Open a terminal and enter the following commands
+Open a terminal and enter the following commands
 ```
 docker pull giantsweetroll/ripperdoc:serving
 docker pull giantsweetroll/ripperdoc:backend
 ```
-This will pull the needed images and be available for use.
+This will pull the needed images and be available for use. <br>

-2. Run the containers
+Nexxt, run the containers:
 ```
 docker run -d -p 8501:8501 --name ripperdoc-serving giantsweetroll/ripperdoc:serving
 docker run -d -p 5000:5000 --name ripperdoc-backend giantsweetroll/ripperdoc:backend